Thank you for visiting my Web site. I write smart contemporary romance with heart and humor, and sometimes a little suspense.

 Gulf Shore at a glance: The town's tourist district is home not only to Gulf Shore Aquarium and its marine animal hospital, but also to Bikini Barb's Bar & Grill, a favorite hangout of the aquarium crowd; Nauti-Toys watercraft rentals; Catch of the Day seafood restaurant; a municipal fishing pier and marina; the Family Fun Center; Angler and Divers Paradise superstore; a giant inflatable water slide behind one of the waterfront resorts; Gulfview Village gift shops and clothing boutiques; an ocean-themed art gallery; and the community's signature “Dancing Waters” fountain.

 Pets of Gulf Shore

 Annette loves her furry and feathered friends so much, she's created supporting roles for them in her Gulf Shore novels.

 This is Shelby, Annette's chief writing assistant.
-He's not really much help, but he's awfully cute.
+He's not actually much help, but he's awfully cute.
 He barks, snores, begs for treats, and generally disrupts her concentration.
 But he also makes her laugh, and he's a real mama's boy.
 His nickname is "Mr. Happy," which fits his personality.
 He's always up for fun or mischief.
-Shore to Please introduces Kelsey and Jo's Maltese, Kirby, who actually is Shelby in disguise.
+Shore to Please introduces Kelsey and Jo's Maltese, Kirby, who is Shelby in disguise.